uhinze/s3-cp-lambda/README.md

 * [Serverless](https://serverless.com/): `npm i -g serverless`
 * AWS credentials
 * Source bucket (needs to be in same account as lambda function)
-* One or more destination buckets (if not in the same account, you need to manually grant S3:PutObject permissions to the lambda function, after the function has been created)
+* One or more destination buckets (if not in the same account, you need to grant cross-account permissions, see bottom)

 ## Set up